Dunera

 Nazi opponent who worked as a jeweller in his native Austria.

-Nazi opponent from Belgium, born in Aachen.
-Married in Charlottenburg in 1909.
-Chemist who lived in the UK for 28 years before being expelled at an advanced age.
+Nazi opponent, born in Aachen.
+Married in Berlin in 1909.
+Chemist and British subject who lived in the UK for 28 years before being expelled at an advanced age.

 Heinrich Christian Langheck (43) GP, NL, K